SCHUFA Holding AG is the name of a private company keeping credit records of individuals in Germany.

 Tip 1 : You can order a record from the company directly on the following website.
 It costs only 24,95€. (click on Bonitätauskunft on the homepage) : https://www.meineschufa.de/ .
 Some Postbank centers do offer to print one for you on the spot as well for the same fee.
 No need to be a Postbank customer.

 However, you are entitled to one free record per year that you can also get from the same website here.
-The process takes more time though.
-Download the form by clicking on the British flag for the English version.
-Don’t forget to add a copy of your passport AND a copy of your Meldebescheinigung with it.
-No need to check the “alternative” offer in the PDF.
+On this page, click “Jetzt bestellen” on the right “Datenkopie (nach Art.
+15 DS-GVO)” column.
+Enter your data on the page that follows.
+You will be able to upload a copy of your passport (“Dokumentupload” > “Kopie des Reisepasses”) and a copy your Meldebescheinigung with it.

 Tip 2 : The SCHUFA will hold information about you long after you leave Germany and at a European level too.
 If you plan to leave unpaid bills behind and then come back to Germany, you might have to think twice before doing it.
 It could become harsh back fire in the near future.